Henry N. Snyder

-Dr. Henry Nelson Snyder (1865–1949) was an American Methodist educator and author.
+Henry Nelson Snyder (January 14, 1865 – September 18, 1949) was an American Methodist educator and author.
 He served as president of Wofford College from 1902 until his retirement in 1942.

 Early life

 Henry Nelson Snyder was born on January 14, 1865, in Macon, Georgia.
-He attended Vanderbilt University, where he was a member of the Chi Phi Fraternity, graduating in 1887.
+He attended Vanderbilt University, where he was a member of Chi Phi fraternity, graduating in 1887.
 He also studied at the University of Göttingen, Germany earned Snyder a Ph.D.

 Career

 Snyder taught Latin at his alma mater, Vanderbilt University, from 1887 to 1890.
 He arrived in Spartanburg, South Carolina, in September 1890 to become professor of English literature.
 In 1902, he succeeded James H. Carlisle as president of Wofford College.